ValenLebepe/from-spreadsheets-to-SQL-database-modernizing-a-growing-company/README.md

 │    - website_sessions.csv
 │    - website_pageviews.csv
 │
+|
 ├── SQL scripts/
-│ └──  Master Script.sql   # This is the master script that contains everything (creating schemas, tables, views, procedures, triggers, and sample queries)
+│ └──  Master Script.sql   # This is the master script that contains everything (creating schemas, tables, views, procedures, triggers, inserting records, altering tables, and queries)
-│    - schema.sql    # Script for creating the database tables
+│    - Schemas.sql    # Script for creating the database schema & tables
-|    - views.sql     # Script for creating Views for analytics and reporting
+|    - Views.sql     # Script for creating Views for analytics and reporting
-|    - procedures.sql   # Script for creating stored procedure for automation
+|    - Procedures.sql   # Script for creating stored procedures for automation
-|    - triggers.sql    # Script for creating triggers
+|    - Triggers.sql    # Script for creating triggers
-|    - sample-queries.sql   # Example SELECT queries for analysis
+|
 |
 │
 ├── EER diagrams and documentation/